ldematte/BillPokemon/README.md

   "fault": "Response status code does not indicate success: 429 (Too Many Requests)."
 }
 ```
+But that would need to be discussed with the API users because it might be a breaking change for them.

 I structured the code in a way that it is super easy to do either one.
 This could be a good point for discussion.

 ## Running